ChByrne1/WeirdAI/assignments/FinalProject.md

 7. What advantages does separating the model configuration from the model weights provide?
 8. How does creating a deployment package make your AI system easier to distribute, test, and reuse?
 9. How does this deployment process compare to packaging a traditional software application?

-Take a screenshot of your completed notebook activities and your tests passing.
-Take another screenshot of the gradio web interface running with your model loaded and it having generated a response to a prompt.
-Put these in your Word document along with your answers to the reflection questions.

-Submit your document and a zip file of your current project as two separate attachments.